 for concerns raised by current and graduating students.
 This work will be completed this spring semester.

-In addition to the efforts of these working groups, there will be both small, informal discussion groups and more formal meetings that will create opportunities for candid conversations to help move our community forward together.
-These dialogues have
+In addition to the efforts of the University Budget Committee and Student Remedies Task Force, small, informal discussion groups and more formal meetings with community members including leadership will create opportunities for candid conversations to

 It’s important for everyone at The New School to have a fundamental understanding of how our university operates in order for this work to succeed.
 You’ll find much of this information throughout our website; this page brings it together in one place.